-The miRview meso test, developed by Rosetta Genomics in Philadelphia, involves a minimally invasive procedure that allows medical professionals to make the tough differentiation between malignant pleural mesothelioma and of lung cancer.
+The miRview meso test, developed by Rosetta Genomics in Philadelphia, involves a minimally invasive procedure that helps medical professionals to make the tough differentiation between malignant pleural mesothelioma and lung cancer.

 It eventually could help patients shortcut the often lengthy and laborious process of getting a definitive diagnosis of mesothelioma, allowing them to begin treatment sooner, possibly before the disease has metastasized.

 For now, though, it is used mostly in the courtroom by defendants and insurance companies in asbestos litigation cases to differentiate between mesothelioma and other diseases with similar symptoms.
 Rosetta Genomics signed an agreement in 2011 with PACE Claims Services to market it worldwide for legal purposes.